canonical/kafka-operator/docs/how-to/h-enable-monitoring.md

 # Enable monitoring

-Both Charmed Apache Kafka and Charmed ZooKeeper come with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
+Both Charmed Apache Kafka and Charmed Apache ZooKeeper come with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
 The metrics can be queried by accessing the `http://<kafka-unit-ip>:9101/metrics` and `http://<zookeeper-unit-ip>:9998/metrics` endpoints, respectively.

 Additionally, the charm provides integration with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).